syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/OverviewPanel.md

 ---
-title: Overview for Essential&reg; Xamarin.Android Diagram | Syncfusion;
+title: Overview for Essential&reg; Xamarin.Android Diagram | Syncfusion&reg;
 description: Describes how to add overview panel and its customizion in Syncfusion<sup>&reg;</sup>; Diagram (SfDiagram) for Xamarin.Android
 platform: xamarin.android
 control: SfDiagram